 This chapter presents emerging technologies and innovations in data-driven automation for the promotion of efficiencies by telecommunications companies with the anticipation of either being applied to current issues or used in systems' short-term evolution.
 The research focuses on the implementation of AI-driven telecom systems designed to optimize radio, transport, and core networks.
-The improved capabilities of telecom systems are expected to contribute to a faster introduction of 5G technology and support the increased capacity and new use cases that will be requested by enhanced mobile broadband, ultra-reliable low latency communications, and massive machine-type communications.
-The implementation of AI-driven telecom systems are requires the day elopment coupled algorithmic optimization frameworks that and 5G infrastructure demonstrators.
+The improved capabilities of telecom systems are expected to contribute to a faster introduction of 5G technology and support the increased capacity and new use cases that will be requested by enhanced mobile broadband, ultra-reliable low latency communications. and massive machine-type communications.
+The implementation of AI-driven telecom systems requires the development of algorithmic optimization frameworks that are coupled with 5G performance simulators and 5G infrastructure demonstrators.
 The algorithms are trained and the results are verified using real network data.
 The chapter highlights the need for the development of suitable interfaces to permit machine learning-based algorithm input.
 This should be considered as a pathway for presenting the real-time updates libraries, for the types of data used to train the AI algorithms, for the constraints and KPIs to be implemented, and for the data storage formats.